 Best Supporting Heroine

 This award goes to Ilse Burnley.
 Ilse is Emily’s best friend in L. M. Montgomery’s Emily of New Moon trilogy, which I re-read last year.
 Although I love the Anne-Diana friendship, Emily and Ilse are more evenly matched.
 They bring equal amounts of fire and spunk to the friendship.
 Ilse is a vibrant, unexpected character I’ll never be able to forget.
+(For other memorable literary friendships, check out this post!)

 Best Hero (slight spoilers ahead)

 I’m happy to give the Best Hero award to the inimitable Mr. Thornton of Elizabeth Gaskell’s North and South.
 Sigh.
 They don’t write heroes like this anymore…or not as often as they should!
 I had the exquisite pleasure of reading North and South for the first time, and without any knowledge of what the plot would hold.
-I did’t recognise Thornton as the hero when he was first introduced, which was perfect.
+I didn’t recognise Thornton as the hero when he was first introduced, which was perfect.
 My estimation of him grew as Margaret’s did (well, maybe a little faster than hers did!).

 P.S.
 After completing the book, I watched the BBC adaption of North and South.
 But here’s why I’m demanding a remake!